The Road To The Isles

 OS Landranger 41 (Ben Nevis, Fort William & surrounding area) & 42 (Glen Gary & Loch Rannoch area)

-Doire na h-Innes where a ruin stands today was a drove stance long before the railway came.
-It has also been speculated that another stance and change-house was at Luibruairidh near where this route passes under the railway line.
+Doire na h-Innes (NN439578), where a ruin stands today north of the B846, was a drove stance long before the railway came.
+Farther north, it has also been speculated that another stance and change-house was at Luibruairidh (NN342681) beside where this route now passes under the railway line, but again pre-dating the railway.

 Old Corrour Lodge, which is now named Corrour Old Lodge on Ordnance Survey maps, was once Scotland's highest shooting lodge.
 The railway that opened in 1894 led to its replacement by a more easily accessible lodge at the east end of Loch Ossian in 1897.
 It is reputed that the Old Lodge then became for a few years an isolation hospital*.
 No more isolated place can be imagined.
 The Youth Hostel at Loch Ossian is the former boathouse for the small ferry that took guests up to the new shooting lodge.